Centipede

-Centipedes are predominantly generalist carnivorous, hunting for a variety of prey items that can be overpowered.
+Centipedes are predominantly generalist carnivores, hunting for a variety of prey items that can be overpowered.
 They have a wide geographical range, which can be found in terrestrial habitats from tropical rainforests to deserts.
 Within these habitats, centipedes require a moist microhabitat because they lack the waxy cuticle of insects and arachnids, causing them to rapidly lose water.
 Accordingly, they avoid direct sunlight by staying under cover or by being active at night.

 Description

 Centipedes have a rounded or flattened head, bearing a pair of antennae at the forward margin.
 They have a pair of elongated mandibles, and two pairs of maxillae.
 The first pair of maxillae form the lower lip, and bear short palps.
 The first pair of limbs stretch forward from the body over the mouth.
 These limbs, or forcipules, end in sharp claws and include venom glands that help the animal to kill or paralyze its prey.

 Their size ranges from a few millimetres in the smaller lithobiomorphs and geophilomorphs to about 30 cm in the largest scolopendromorphs.